mgbailey/sovrin-client/getting-started.md

  - **Easiest:** [Create virtual machines](https://github.com/mgbailey/sovrin-environments/blob/updateGettingStarted-mgb/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md) in your Mac or PC using VirtualBox and Vagrant

 **TODO:** Update link
- - **More involved:** Manually setup validator nodes - If you prefer to install Sovrin-Node manually without using virtual machine images, please see the installation instructions for [Linux](https://docs.google.com/document/d/1PX-9VQCC8ULgpU2bofaNLJnMW45JXTFPNPnnBSikcRU/edit#) or [Windows](https://docs.google.com/document/d/1_ba3M4cqLAvha_BLgPp07L2EHLdxqptr_tRW2IUAS0g/edit#heading=h.oe37ssfqfijq).
+ - **More involved:** Manually setup Validator nodes - If you prefer to install Sovrin-Node manually without using virtual machine images, please see the installation instructions for [Linux](https://docs.google.com/document/d/1PX-9VQCC8ULgpU2bofaNLJnMW45JXTFPNPnnBSikcRU/edit#) or [Windows](https://docs.google.com/document/d/1_ba3M4cqLAvha_BLgPp07L2EHLdxqptr_tRW2IUAS0g/edit#heading=h.oe37ssfqfijq).
 You will also need to set up a node or nodes to run processes to emulate the required Agents.
 This is left as an exercise for you.
  - **Coming soon:** Use client side docker images to make it easy for you to play with Sovrin.
  - **Also coming soon:** Create virtual machines in AWS using Vagrant